 Being careful not to make too much noise, she tiptoes over to where she has hidden her wand under a loose plank.
 Unfortunately it’s underneath Junior’s bed… She prays the goddess that the little boy won’t wake up as she carefully pushes his bed slightly aside.
 But Junior continues sleeping peacefully, letting her retrieve her magical tool without starting a scene.

 Back in the kitchen, she pushes the table against the couch to make room.

-‘I know I’m not supposed to use magic and everything, but this is an emergency!’ she justifies, ‘Let’s see… Ahem…’
+‘I know I’m not supposed to use magic and everything, but this is an emergency.
+And Tara didn’t charge my wand for nothing,’ she justifies.
+‘Let’s see… Ahem…’

 Tablecloth, porcelain, forks and spoons,

 This Halloween setting for six is not inopportune

 But surely the guests will gape and swoon!

 Her wand splutters orange glitter all over the kitchen, hiding the maid and the furniture in a glowing ginger haze.

 Missy squints.
 ‘If only that dang useless skeleton could be transformed into a chair or something…’

 But no such luck.
 When the haze dissipates, the skeleton is still standing immobile next to the vacuum cleaner.